ankit-lilly/SDRNotebook/README.md

 - Edit a query and re-run just that cell — no restarting anything
 - Build up an analysis step by step, keeping intermediate results

+## How to use this:

+Install [Deno](https://deno.com) and the VS Code Jupyter extension, then open any `.ipynb` file in this folder.

+You also need to run `deno jupyter --install` once to register the Deno kernel with Jupyter.
+After that, you can open notebooks and select the Deno kernel to run TypeScript code directly in cells.

+Note that this assumes that you already have AWS CLI configured with an SSO profile named `dsoadev` that has access to the SDR Neptune cluster.
+If not, you can change the profile name in the connection code cell or set up your AWS CLI accordingly.

 ## What is Deno? (for Node devs)

 [Deno](https://deno.com) is a TypeScript/JavaScript runtime — like Node, but with some key differences: